 It's also useful to remember that is some situations, text producers and receivers share the same physical context (this is true in face to face conversations where participants are both producers and receivers and, for example, in a situation where your friend passes you a handwritten note).
 In other cases, producers and receivers are located in different physical contexts, often in different time periods (think about reading a nineteenth-century poem!).
-In both cases, however, producers and receivers rely on both their understanding of the conventions of the text's genre and on more general shared knowledge to help them communicate effectively (see the diagrammatic representation of this on page 9).
+In both cases, however, producers and receivers rely on both their understanding of the conventions of the text's genre and on more general shared knowledge to help them communicate effectively.